ibivu/B4TM-Galaxy-2017/README.md

 ### Get the access to a Galaxy instance on the cloud

 There are two Galaxy instances running on the cloud.
-Please click here to sign up one of the instances for your team (each team has one account).
+Please click [here](https://github.com/ibivu/B4TM-Galaxy-2017/blob/master/galaxy/README.md) to get the Galaxy server for your team (each team has one account).

 ### Prepare Docker and stuff